Sar123-del/-VSDSquadron-FPGA-Mini---Task-two/README.md

 **Understanding Loopback in top.v**

-Module Declaration
+1. Module Declaration

 The top module defines inputs and outputs for UART and LED indicators.
-The main signals involved are the system clock, active-low reset, UART receive and transmit pins, and an RGB LED output for status indication.
+The main signals involved are - the system clock, active-low reset, UART receive and transmit pins, and an RGB LED output for status indication.

-Internal Oscillator and Clock Management
+2. Internal Oscillator and Clock Management

 An internal oscillator generates a stable clock signal used for UART operations.
 A frequency divider reduces the high-frequency clock to a lower frequency suitable for serial communication.

-UART Loopback Logic
+3.UART Loopback Logic

 The core loopback functionality is implemented using an instance of the UART transmitter and receiver module.
 The received data is directly assigned as the transmit data, ensuring that any data received is immediately sent back.
 Transmission is triggered whenever new data is received, completing the loopback process.
 Visual Feedback with RGB LED